 You’re also close to Skydive Dubai if you want some adventure and you’re also not too far from Mall of Emirates or Palm Jumeirah.
 Dubai Marina North is typically more expensive to stay in since you’re closer to all the attractions and closer to central Dubai.
 So it can be worth paying the extra to by in Marina North since you’ll save money on taxi fares.

 Situated opposite Dubai Marina, this makes a good location if you want to be close to Dubai Marina but have a luxury hotel at a more affordable price.

-There are air conditioned bridges connecting both Dubai Marina and Jumeirah Lake Towers (or JLT for short) to the same metro stations of Dubai Marina.
+There are air conditioned bridges connecting both Dubai Marina and Jumeirah Lake Towers (or JLT for short) to the same metro stations as Dubai Marina.
 You’re just the other side of the Sheikh Zayed Road!
 So it is possible to walk across the bridges and jump straight on the Dubai Tram.

 Recommended JLT Hotels

-Mid Level: Movenpick Jumeiah Lake Towers
+Mid Level: Movenpick Jumeirah Lake Towers

 Luxury: Bonnington Jumeirah Lake Towers

 Palm Jumeirah is one of the most luxurious places to stay in Dubai with its iconic hotels such as Dubai Atlantis.
 It’s an ideal location for families or couples wanting a more secluded vacation.